-This discussion reviews and analyzes the consolidated financial condition at December 31, 2020 and 2019, the consolidated results of operations for the years ended December 31, 2020, 2019 and 2018, and other factors that may affect future financial performance.
-This discussion should be read in conjunction with the Selected Financial Data included in Item 6 of this Annual Report and the Consolidated Financial Statements and Notes to the Consolidated Financial Statements included in Item 8 of this Annual Report.
+This discussion reviews and analyzes the consolidated financial condition at December 31, 2021 and 2020, the consolidated results of operations for the years ended December 31, 2021, 2020 and 2019, and other factors that may affect future financial performance.
+This discussion should be read in conjunction with the Consolidated Financial Statements and Notes to the Consolidated Financial Statements included in Item 8 of this Annual Report.

 Certain information contained in this discussion is or may be considered forward-looking.
 Forward-looking statements relate to future operations, strategies, financial results, expenditures and other uses of capital or other developments.
 Forward-looking statements are based upon estimates and assumptions that involve certain judgments, risks and uncertainties, many of which are beyond our control or are subject to change.
 Although we believe our assumptions are reasonable, they could be inaccurate.
 Our actual future revenues and income could differ materially from our expected results.
-Further information about factors that could materially affect its results of operations and financial condition include, but are not limited to, the discussion contained in Item 1A, Risk Factors, in this Annual Report on Form 10-K. We have no obligation to publicly update or revise any forward-looking statements.
+Further information about factors that could materially affect our results of operations and financial condition include, but are not limited to, the discussion contained in Item 1A, Risk Factors, in this Annual Report on Form 10-K. We have no obligation to publicly update or revise any forward-looking statements.